Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/grantAccessToAzureSubscriptionAdditionalRoles.md

-## Grant access to Cloudneeti registered app with additional roles and policies
+# STEP 3: Grant access to Azure subscription additional roles
+**This step is optional**

 The following roles need to be granted to the Cloudneeti App registered in the previous step